Highlights of Annapurna Circuit Trek

 - Depart off into the remote valleys of Nar & Phu

-- One of the challenging trail with diverse rivers crossing over suspension bridge.
+- One of the challenging trails with diverse rivers crosses over the suspension bridge.

 - Spectacular and majestic view of the Himalayas.

 Annapurna Circuit Trek is one of the most spectacular trekking routes in the world.
 With lush green valleys and fascinating villages, it offers an impressive snow-capped view of the white Himalayas.
 Starting from less than 1,000 meters, it certainly gives a chance to explore the Himalayas from bottom to top and from different angles and perspectives.